Knguyen-dev/Knguyen-dev/README.md

 - **Systems:** Distributed Systems, APIs, Backend Development

 ## 📫 How to Connect
-Connect with me via my LinkedIn, or email.
+Connect with me via LinkedIn or email.
 If you have an interesting project or business proposition, don't be afraid to shoot me an email or message.